harrisonlab/phytophthora_fragariae/ONT_Assembly.md

 ## Repeat Masking

-The <X> assembly was the highest quality and so carried forward for analysis
+The minion only assembly was the highest quality and so carried forward for analysis

 ```bash
 for Assembly in $(ls PATH/TO/ASSEMBLY)